Cold Cream

 d.
 Where the cold cream should be applicable should be labeled properly.

-When it is applied on the skin it gives a cooling effect that’s why it is called cold cream.
+When it is applied to the skin, it gives a cooling effect, which is why it is called cold cream.
 It is a type of cosmetic product that moisturizes the skin from the ages.
 Because of the traditional method of the formulation of cold cream, its name originated as cold cream.
-These are popular just due to their softening as well as moisturizing properties, and also popular for skincare routines as well as makeup removals.
+These are popular just due to their softening as well as moisturizing properties, and also popular for skincare routines, as well as makeup removal.Uses Of Cold Cream

-1) It is used for cleansing the face of makeup.
+1) It is used for cleansing the face of makeup.2) It is used for moisturizing dry skin.

 3) Various medicated creams are also available that are mainly used topically for the treatment of skin.

-4) It is also used as a cleansing preparation to remove the makeup.
+4) It is also used as a cleansing preparation to remove makeup.

 5) It is also used to provide an emollient effect.